maorkn/CoSMIC-side-kick/README.md

 The script expects the following tools to be available on your `PATH`:

 - **Barrnap** – for rRNA prediction (16S/18S).
-- **Minimap2** – for high-throughput mapping of metabarcoding sequences to MAG rRNA.
+- **Minimap2** – default high-throughput mapping of metabarcoding sequences to MAG rRNA.
+- **vsearch** – optional alternative mapper for ASV→rRNA mapping and for SILVA-based QA.
 - **Prokka** – for MAG annotation (simpler alternative to Trinotate).
 - **eggNOG-mapper** – optional, for the richer report.
 You must also download its annotation/taxonomy/DIAMOND databases using the bundled `download_eggnog_data.py`.